-In a rush to get to super awesome softwate architectures with bind boggling performance, correctness and essential needs are sometimes forgotten.
+In a rush to get to super awesome software architectures with bind boggling performance, correctness and essential needs are sometimes forgotten.

 I have personally made that mistake at least once (and probably more).
 In an attempt to avoid repeating the past I have decided to use documentation in place of premature optimization.

-If there is no immediate need to implement optimizations or refactors write all the idea down in a document in this section detailing what is to be done, why and how it would help, and why were these changes delayed.
+If there is no immediate need to implement such ideas write down in a document in this section what is to be done, why and how it would help, and why were these changes delayed.